KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/test_thermal_element/test_thermal_line_element/README.md

 The picture below illustrates the temperature contours resulting from the simulation (as an example the 2D3N test is shown below).

 <img src="../documentation_data/test_thermal_line_element_2D3N_result.png" alt="Temperature along the depth at the last time step" title="Temperature along the depth at the last time step" width="600">

+These results are associated with the final time step after the solution reaches a steady state.
+The analytical solution is:

+$T = \frac{110}{3} y + 100$

+In this test case, the result at node number 3 at location $y = -2$ is compared with the analytical solution.
+The value of the temperature at node 3 is "26.333333..."